saezlab/PHONEMeS-ILP/README.md

 ILP implementation of PHONEMeS - Enio GJERGA

 **PHONEMeS** (**PHO**sphorylation **NE**tworks for **M**ass **S**pectrometry) is a method to model signalling networks based on untargeted phosphoproteomics mass spectrometry data and kinase/phosphatase-substrate interactions.
-Please see [Terfve et al.](http://www.nature.com/articles/ncomms9033) for an explanation of the methodolgy.
+Please see [Gjerga et al.](https://pubs.acs.org/doi/abs/10.1021/acs.jproteome.0c00958) and [Terfve et al.](http://www.nature.com/articles/ncomms9033) for an explanation of the methodolgy.

 This repository contains the scripts for the ILP (Integer Linear Programming) implementation of the [PHONEMeS R package](https://github.com/saezlab/PHONEMeS/tree/master/Package) and accompanying scripts that implement the method.
 ILP is a mathematical optimisation algorithm in which the objective function and constraints are linear and the variables are integers.